nabeel-io/resume-info/.ipynb_checkpoints/README-checkpoint.md

 ### [**Credit Card Fraud Prediction**](https://github.com/nabeel-io/Transaction_Fraud_Detection)

 *The project consists of a highly imbalanced target class.
-Our goal is to recognize fradulent credit card transctions so that customers are not charged for purchases they did not make.
-We deploy ensemble methods like Random Forest, Xgboost, LightGBM.
-We furthur try to improve our prediction using blending and stacking techniques to get better auc score. [**link**](https://github.com/nabeel-io/Transaction_Fraud_Detection)*
+Our goal is to recognize fraudulent credit card transactions so that customers are not charged for purchases they did not make.
+We deploy ensemble methods and boosting algorithms like Random Forest, Xgboost, and LightGBM.
+We further try to improve our prediction using a Voting classifier and stacking technique to get a better AUC score.[**link**](https://github.com/nabeel-io/Transaction_Fraud_Detection)*

 ||Project Info|
 |---|---|